AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Visual asterisk to signify mandatory field is now provided in Title field of asset in Image Set Editor, and screen readers announce the required information for the field (CQ-4290712).

 * Screen readers can now access and narrate the purpose of various interactive options within Viewers in asset details page (CQ-4290708).

+Known video playback issues in [!DNL Dynamic Media]:

+* <!-- CQDOC-18116 -->You cannot play video renditions from the asset's Details page on Experience Manager - Dynamic Media running in hybrid mode.

+* <!-- CQDOC-18116 -->You cannot stream videos on Experience Manager - Dynamic Media running in hybrid mode.

 Adobe Experience Manager 6.5.9.0 Assets fixes the following issues in [!DNL Dynamic Media]: